Teradata/teradataml/README.md

 * ##### Bug Fixes
   * KNN `predict()` function can now predict on test data which does not contain target column.
   * Metrics functions are supported on the Lake system.
-  * The following OpensourceML functions from different sklearn modules are fixed.
+  * The following OpensourceML functions from different sklearn modules in single model case are fixed.
     * `sklearn.ensemble`:
       * ExtraTreesClassifier - `apply()`
       * ExtraTreesRegressor - `apply()`